rxavier/econuy/README.md

 #### Basics

-This is the main entry point for the package.
+This is the recommended entry point for the package.
 It allows setting up the common behavior for downloads, and holds the current working dataset.

 ```
 from econuy.session import Session